Korbl/AutoBarWoTLK/README.md

 slowly adding items/ablities.

 Finished;
-DK Class Bar (I think)
+- DK Class Bar (I think)
-Elixirs
+- Elixirs
-Explosives
+- Explosives
-Flasks
+- Flasks
-Food
+- Food
-Gear
+- Gear

+Much thanks to MuffinMan for all the work he has done.

 ---

 All releases will be done on Curse.com and WoWInterface.com so grab it from wherever you prefer.